-The Company's financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and IAS 34 "Interim financial Reporting", as adopted by the EU, and legal regulations on accounting and financial reporting of the Republic of Lithuania.
-The financial statements have been prepared on the historical cost basis except the following items which are carried at fair value: financial assets carried at fair value through profit or loss and buildings which are measured at revalued amount, being fair value at date of valuation less subsequent accumulated amortization value.
+The Company's financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU.
+The financial statements have been prepared on the historical cost basis except for the following items which are carried at fair value: financial assets carried at fair value through profit or loss and buildings which are measured at revalued amount, being fair value at date of valuation less subsequent accumulated amortization.

-The interim financial statements have been prepared in accordance with the Accounting policy of the Company for 2019 with some exceptions.
+The interim financial statements have been prepared in accordance with the Accounting policy of the Company for 2020 with some exceptions.

-The interim report does not include all the information required in a complete annual report and should be read in conjunction with the annual report for 2019.
+The interim report does not include all the information required in a complete annual report and should be read in conjunction with the annual report for 2020.